-The 62nd Class of the NJ Army National Guard Officer Candidate School graduated Aug.
-4, 2019, culminating more than a year of rigorous training designed to push future military leaders to their limits.
-Sixteen of the graduates were commissioned as 2nd Lieutenants and the remainder deferred their commission for a later date.
-See the pictures on flickr.
+The 66th class of the New Jersey Army National Guard Officer Candidate School graduated August 6, 2023, culminating months of rigorous training designed to push future military leaders to their limits.
+Eighteen graduates were commissioned as Second Lieutenants and are the newest officers in the New Jersey Army National Guard.
+See the images at NJNG Flickr.

 100% Free College Tuition

 Serve part-time and go to college full-time.
 New Jersey state law mandates that every member of the New Jersey Army National Guard is authorized to attend any New Jersey public college or university tuition free for undergraduate and graduate studies.
 Soldiers may take 16 credits per semester.
 Get all the details and more at njarmyguard.com.

 Soldiers with the 44th Infantry Brigade Combat Team (IBCT), New Jersey National Guard, conduct combat lifesaver simulation training at the Medical Training Simulation Center on Joint Base McGuire-Dix-Lakehurst, N.J.

 Tropical Storm Ida